2nd May 2018

 5. Printer security

 Have you ever thought that the humble office printer could pose a security risk?
-Like many other devices, printers have evolved hugely over the past few years becoming smarter and able to perform more and more functions.
-Yet, this piece of increasingly vulnerable office equipment often gets less security attention or protection than other devices that access the network.
+Like many other devices, printers have evolved hugely over the past few years becoming smarter.
+Yet, they often get less security attention or protection than other devices that access the network.

-What products can I use to keep my network safe?
+What products can I use to improve business network security?

-Firewalls are an important aspect of any business networks security setup.
+Firewalls are an important aspect of any business network security setup.
 Firewalls help secure your network from threats and cyber criminals by filtering who or what can access your network from the outside.
-We recommend WatchGuard Firewall, which protect a wide range of business sizes and needs.
-When setup and activated properly, WatchGuard Firewalls can also assist with GDPR Compliance.

-Infinity Group are IT Security and GDPR Specialists. if you are keen to find out more about the latest IT Security and GDPR Compliance we provide, please get in touch.
+Infinity Group are IT security and GDPR specialists.
+If you want to find out more about the latest IT security and GDPR compliance we provide, please get in touch.

 We would love